-According to MassBenchmarks, the journal of the Massachusetts economy produced by the University of Massachusetts Donahue Institute (UMDI) and Federal Reserve Bank of Boston, in the third quarter of 2023, Massachusetts real gross domestic product (GDP) increased at a 3.8 percent annualized rate while U.S. GDP increased at a 4.9 percent annualized rate, according to the U.S. Bureau of Economic Analysis (BEA).
-In the second quarter of 2023, Massachusetts GDP increased at a 3.6 percent annualized rate according to MassBenchmarks while U.S. GDP increased at a 2.1 percent annualized rate according to the BEA.
+According to MassBenchmarks, the journal of the Massachusetts economy produced by the University of Massachusetts Donahue Institute (UMDI) and Federal Reserve Bank of Boston, in the fourth quarter of 2023, Massachusetts real gross state product (GDP) increased at an annual rate of 1.2 percent while U.S. GDP increased at a 3.3 percent annual rate, according to the U.S. Bureau of Economic Analysis (BEA).
+According to the BEA, in the third quarter of 2023, Massachusetts GDP grew at an annual rate of 4.8 percent while U.S. GDP grew at an annual rate of 4.9 percent.
+In the first and second quarters of 2023 the BEA estimates that Massachusetts GDP declined by 2.9 percent and grew by 2.9 percent respectively, while U.S. GDP grew at 2.2 percent and 2.1 percent respectively.